The Projection Booth

 The Chautauqua Auditorium in Boulder was built in 1898.
 It was (along with the Elitch Playhouse in Denver) one of the first places where films were ever shown in Colorado.

 The projection booth was probably added to the theater some years after the main structure was constructed.
-It is built up on poles, accessed by a steep set of stairs that are almost more like a ladder.
+It is built up on poles, accessed by a steep set of stairs.
 The entire booth is lined with metal as fireproofing from back in the day when film was highly flammable.

 On a recent visit to the booth, projectionist John Templeton showed me where the projectionist in 1929 had made a penciled list of the summer's film program on the metal wall of the booth.
 I took some snapshots (see at right, click on them for a larger view), and looked up the films that were shown.

 What the 1929 schedule reveals is a list of some of the best movies of the end of the silent era.
-They were not necessarily "first run" movies, but were released within the four previous years.
-Also, it's worth keeping in mind that films were not released nationally on a particular date at this time, but started in the major cities and slowly made it out to places like Boulder.
+They were not "first run" movies, but were released within the four previous years.

 Each program was shown for only one night.
 I do not know if live music was used to accompany the films.
 That would have been standard for quality screenings of movies at this time, but these were not first-run screenings.

 Most American commercial theaters would have converted to sound by the summer of 1929, and almost certainly the theaters in Boulder were playing talkies.
-But upgrading to sound was expensive, so it may be that this program of silent films was a way to postpone that conversion in a theater that (unlike the Curran Theater in downtown) did not have a constant, year-round income stream from movies.
+But upgrading to sound was expensive, so it may be that this program of silent films was a way to postpone that conversion in a theater that did not have a constant, year-round income stream from movies.

 In any case, this program could be considered either one of America's last seasons of silent films, or one of America's first revivals of an out-of-date art form, Boulder's first "silent film festival," if you will.